failsafe-lib/failsafe.dev/execution-context.md

 # Execution Context

-Failsafe can provide an [ExecutionContext] containing execution related information such as the number of execution attempts, start and elapsed times, and the last result or failure:
+Failsafe can provide an [ExecutionContext] containing execution related information such as the number of execution attempts, start and elapsed times, and the last result or exception:

 ```java
 Failsafe.with(retryPolicy).run(ctx -> {